DariuSGB/LabCA/README.md

 ## Generate OCSP Certificate

-This script is used to generate a OCSP certificate, used for signing OCSP responses.
+This script is used to generate an OCSP certificate, used for signing OCSP responses.

 This certificate is created with the next x509 extensions:
 - Basic Constraints: CA:FALSE